Developer Documentation

 Microphone Reader settings

 In a typical ODIN Manager Game Object a Microphone Reader component is attached which handles the players microphone and audio input.
-Let’s dig through these settings here: Microphone Reader .
+Let’s step through these settings here: Microphone Reader .